Helping people save enough to have the retirement they want

 Saving more into pensions through increasing both employer and employee contributions will make all the difference to ensure people can have a comfortable income in retirement.
 The timing of these increases will need to take into account the wider economic climate and most crucially how it will affect household budgets.

-That’s why we partnered with WPI Economics to create a framework and provide some suggestions and solutions as to how policy makers might set about increasing contributions, when the economic conditions are right.
+That’s why we partnered with WPI Economics to create a framework that outlines a roadmap for implementing the increase, as well as understanding the costs to individuals and the economy if this is delayed.
+The reports also provide some suggestions and solutions as to how policy makers might set about increasing contributions, when the economic conditions are right.

 Our auto-enrolment framework